ato222/hacker_news_catcher/README.md

 # hacker_news_catcher

-Hacker News Downloader using Instapaper
+Hacker News Downloader using Instapaper(Top 30 news of the trend)

 ## Prerequisite
 - Ruby 2.3 or later